4GeeksAcademy/css-tutorial-exercises-course/README.md

 ## You'll be learning the following concepts:

-1. Using how to apply CSS to your website in 3 different ways: Inline, by grouping them together inside a `<style>` tag, or using an external stylesheet `<link>`.
+1. How to apply CSS to your website in 3 different ways: Inline, by grouping them together inside a `<style>` tag, or using an external stylesheet `<link>`.

 2. Selecting HTML Elements from your website to apply the styles to.